Britain's FTSE falters, weighed down by mining stocks

 Higher interest rates typically hurt stocks as they boost the appeal of bonds and cash by increasing returns on those assets.
 The China slowdown has hit oil and metals prices due to China’s role as a major global commodities consumer.

-“On the back of slower global economic growth, commodity-related stocks are clearly under a lot of pressure,” said Dafydd Davies, partner at Charles Hanover Investments.
+“On the back of slower global economic growth, commodity-related stocks are clearly under a lot of pressure,” said Charles Hanover Investments’ partner Dafydd Davies.

 Oil and copper prices fell on Tuesday, with copper striking a two-week low, pushing down the shares of miners and energy stocks.

-The UK mining index, down 5.5 percent, hit a fresh six-year low.
-Commodities trader and miner Glencore fell 10.6 percent, dipping below 100.00 pence for the first time and closing at 106.35, its lowest ever level.
+The UK mining index, down 5.2 percent, hit fresh six-year lows.
+Commodities trader and miner Glencore fell 11.7 percent, dipping below 100.00 pence for the first time.

-Copper miner Antofagasta and miner Anglo American both fell after downgrades from broker Credit Suisse, down 7.3 percent and 6.7 percent respectively.
+Miner Anglo American and copper miner Antofagasta were both down 7 percent after downgrades from broker Credit Suisse.

 “Until China demand and emerging market currencies find a floor, it will remain challenging to put an absolute floor on commodity prices,” analysts at Credit Suisse said in a note.

-In the mid-caps, copper company KAZ Minerals plunged 25.3 percent, closing at an all-time low of 104.4.
+In the mid-caps, copper company KAZ Minerals plunged 22.3 percent, trading at its lowest levels of all time.

 “We’re getting to the point whereby a number of commodities stocks are looking very downbeaten,” said Manoj Ladwa, head of trading at TJM Partners, adding that investors were still wary of buying into the sector despite relatively low valuations.

-Although it has rebounded 2.9 percent from a 2015-low of 5,768 points hit in late August, Horizon Stockbroking director Kyri Kangellaris said he would wait to see if the market falls back to those levels before he considers buying back in.
+Although it has rebounded 3.6 percent from a year-low of 5,768 points reached in late August, Horizon Stockbroking director Kyri Kangellaris said he would wait to see if it fell back to those low levels before considering buying back into the market.
+(Editing by Keith Weir and Dominic Evans)